Bishop Hedley High School: Community and charity events

 Bishop Hedley High School is a primary location for the 3G's community group.
 Yearly, there is also an annual OAP party for the residents in the local area.
 The School also has a Charity Day every term in the school year.
 The last charity day raised over £1,100 for three charities – the Mayor's appeal, Breast cancer care and to help with the purchase of a land-rover in Tanzania.

 Drama Department

 A successful modern twist on an old classic saw pupils in Year 8 and 9 praised by the manager of the Shakespeare Festival when they performed Macbeth at the Taliesin Theatre in Swansea.
 Their contemporary version featured dancing witches who rocked around the cauldron to songs such as "Soulja Boy", "Welcome to the Jungle" and "Rock Star".
 The idea was to make the play more accessible and enjoyable for teenagers.
 The cast was praised for their mature performances and the manager of the Shakespeare Festival recommended that some of them try for the National Youth Theatre when they are 16.
-Performances such as The Wizard of Oz in 2019, Hairspray in 2020 and Annie in 2022 have been a notable part of the drama department.
+Performances such as The Wizard of Oz in 2019, Hairspray in 2020 and Annie in 2022, Mary Poppins and The Addams Family in 2023.
+Beauty and the Beast in 2025 and We Will Rock You in February 2026 have been a notable part of the drama department.